 If you don’t currently have anti-virus software, there are plenty of free ones out there.
 Just make sure they’re legitimate and safe to download.

 It might be that your current broadband package is using a slower type of connection.
 For example, you might have an ADSL connection, which uses copper phone cables to deliver your internet.
 Although ADSL connections are cheaper, they’re slower and less reliable.

-Instead, you might want to consider fibre broadband, which provides faster speeds and a more reliable connection.
+Instead, you might want to consider fibre broadband (or Ultrafast if it’s available in your area), which provides faster speeds and a more reliable connection.

 Your provider is throttling your connection

 Some providers will deliberately slow down internet access to better manage traffic.
 This usually happens during busy peak hours when many people are using the internet.

 To make sure everyone still has a decent service, the provider may slow some traffic during these busier periods.

 Too many people using the network